 Denture tablets can brighten dingy white t-shirts and other items that have become dull and dingy.
 Fill the sink with warm water and toss one to three tablets in and let them dissolve.
 Soak those items for at least an hour, then launder as usual.

-Stained coffee mugs
+Stained coffee, tea mugs

 Those stains in coffee cups and mugs are so ugly, and denture tablets are the quick and easy way to get rid of them.
-Fill the up with warm water, drop in a denture tablet.
+Fill the cup or mug with warm water, drop in a denture tablet.
 Once it stops fizzing, wash it as you normally would.
 For super stubborn stains that have built up over time, you may need to use a bottle or other type of brush to get them super clean.
 From now on, a denture tablet used occasionally will keep them that way.

 Flip flops, Crocs, sandals and other footwear that can get wet cleans up like a breeze when hit with the power of a denture tablet.
 Fill a bucket with hot water and toss in three denture tablets.
 Place your shoes in for a few hours.
 This solution will clean and deodorize your shoes.
 Rinse with water and let dry.